Konsentus/action.set-env/README.md

 ## How to Use

-With a config.yaml file in the .github folder of your repo:
+With an env.yaml file in the .github folder of your repo:

 ```yml
 default: